 If you want to add or remove someone to or from a group at a later stage, you can do so.
 It will then be reflected, automatically, in all instances where that group of approvers has a say.

-In the settings section of the approvals, you can name the predefined approval group based on its use case (e.g., product design, social media, etc.) Remember that you can create different approval processes for templates, this will help you categorize them and make sure that templates are being used properly, and most importantly: Reviewed by the appropriate users or teams.
+Remember that you can create different approval processes for your templates.
+This will help you categorize them and ensure that the templates are used properly and reviewed by the appropriate users or teams.

-Note: If you’ve chosen ‘The first responder decides,’ the option to allow reviews until the closing date will not be available, since the response from a single reviewer means that the process can be already closed.
+Note: If you’ve chosen ‘First responder decides,’ the option to allow reviews until the closing date will not be available since the response from a single reviewer means that the process has already been closed.

 Request Details Section

-Once the settings have been defined, click on ‘Save,’ and what’s required for the approval of assets in this topic has been now created and is now visible in the Template Library settings.
+Once the settings are set, click Save, and the items required for approving assets will be created and will now be visible in the Template Library settings.

-Once you’ve gone through the previous steps and created approval requirements in your settings, you can move on to set them to your different templates.
-The approval settings will then appear when you open a new template.
+Once you have completed the previous steps and created approval requirements in your settings, you can set them for your various templates.

-When users have created their publication in the workspace, and are ready to export it to the desired location, the process naturally leads them to click the download button.
-Automatically, an ‘approval needed’ notice would appear.
-This assures that users have to undergo the compulsory approval process for that template.
+Of course, when users have created their publication in the workspace and are ready to export it to the desired location, they click the "Download" button.
+Automatically, the "Approval needed" notice appears and leads the user to the Approval Request.
+This ensures that users have to go through the mandatory approval process for this template.

-When selecting ‘request,’ settings such as description and the closing date will appear in the approval panel.
-Users will be asked, in the description box, what information the reviewers might like to know in order to approve this publication.
+When you select "Request", settings such as description and deadline are displayed in the approval area.
+In the description field, users are asked what information reviewers want to know in order to approve this publication.

 Once everything has been filled out, the user requesting the approval will be notified on the top of the screen.
 They will also see the status of the approval process in the approval panel.

-In case the template that the user has chosen has no approval process defined, and the user would like to run it through one, this can be done directly with the publication – using the approval button on the top right -hand corner – by clicking ‘New approval,’ starting the approval settings, but as a project.
-For more information about approvals in the workspace, head to the Feedback & Approval Process (for projects) help article.
+If no approval process is defined for the template selected by the user and the user wants to go through one, they can do so directly with the publication - via the "Approval" button at the top right - by clicking "New Approval" and starting the approval settings.
+This only works for “regular” projects, but not for Personal Projects.
+For more information on approvals in the workspace, see the Feedback and Approval Process (for Projects) help article.

-If a publication gets rejected, the user receives a notification from the reviewers.
-The user can then adjust and re-request approvals.
+If a publication is rejected, the user will receive a notification from the reviewers.
+The user can then make changes and request approval again.

-As a reviewer, you’ll be able to manage your approval requests, by going to your avatar and selecting the Requests option.
-This will redirect you to the page where all the requests will be located, depending on your role.
+As a reviewer, you can manage your approval requests by going to your avatar and selecting the Requests option.
+This will redirect you to the page where all the requests are located, depending on your role.

 The first tab is designated to Approval Requests, where you’ll find the publications needing approval.
 The dashboard is equipped with all the necessary information about the design and an easy ‘approve’ or ‘reject’ button, which can also be found within the design.